ibratabian17/ibratabian17/README.md

-# Hey, folks!
-I'm @ibratabian17 👋
+# Hey, I'm @ibratabian17 👋
-### Supposedly a full-stack dev
+### Full-stack dev (sometimes)

 ### Quote of the Day
   <p>
-    <em>“If it ain’t broke, you’re not tweaking hard enough.”</em> 🤫
+    <em>"If it ain't broke, you're not tweaking hard enough."</em> 🤫
   </p>

 ---

 ## 👨‍💻 About Me

-The core of everything I do is simple: **curiosity and the open-source spirit.** I love taking software apart (`Reverse Engineering`) to understand how it works.
-From there, I try to create replicas or even build **free alternatives to paid software**.
-For me, technology should be accessible to everyone.
+I'm basically driven by two things: curiosity and a strong belief that software should be free.
+I love reverse engineering stuff to figure out how it actually works, then either building clones or creating free alternatives to paid software.
+Because honestly, why should good tools cost money?

-I used to be one of the maintainers for **xdroidOSS** on the legendary Poco F1 device.
-Unfortunately, the project was discontinued about two years ago, and I personally hit a wall with server rental costs to continue building ROMs independently.
-Maybe someday, if fortune allows, this Poco F1 will build ROMs again!
+I used to maintain **xdroidOSS** for the Poco F1—remember that phone?
+It was legendary.
+We had a good run but the project died about two years ago, mainly because paying for server time to build ROMs got too expensive.
+Would be cool to dust that off someday if I had the cash.

-Currently, I'm diving deep into the world of **AI & Machine Learning**.
-I'm trying to understand how it works and dream of creating useful, intelligent tools.
-Of course, there are challenges...
+Now I'm a maintainer for **Halcyon** (official) and **PixelOS** (unofficial).
+Still keeping the ROM spirit alive, just in different projects.
+These days I'm also getting into **AI and machine learning**.
+Still wrapping my head around how it all works, but I want to build something useful with it.
+It's harder than I thought though.

 ---

-### 💻 My Battle Station
+### 💻 My Setup

-All the projects here are done on a very humble setup.
-It's proof that passion matters more than specs!
+Yeah, my "battle station" is pretty weak.
+But honestly?
+It doesn't matter that much.
-- **Main Device:** Xiaomi Poco F1 (The Legend!)
+- **Main Device:** Xiaomi Poco F1 (absolute legend of a phone)
-- **Tinkering Partner:** iPhone 13 (yeah, it's on the backburner)
+- **Secondary:** iPhone 13 (mostly collecting dust)
-- **Powered by a Potato PC:** CPU AMD FX-6100 | GPU Nvidia GT 620 | RAM 4GB
+- **Computer:** AMD FX-6100, Nvidia GT 620, 4GB RAM
-  - *(Endless thanks to Google Colab for being there during the struggle of training AI models 🙏)*
+  - *(shoutout to Google Colab for saving my life when training models 🙏)*

-My dream is simple: to one day upgrade my "battle station" so I can turn more crazy ideas into real projects without worrying about limitations.
+I'd love to upgrade eventually so I can actually finish all the ideas I have without running out of RAM or storage.

 ---

 ## Portfolio
-You can find my projects at [ibratabian17.prjktla.online](https://ibratabian17.prjktla.online).
+Check out my work at [ibra.prjktla.my.id](https://ibra.prjktla.my.id).

 ---

-## 🛠️ My Arsenal (Tech Stack)
+## 🛠️ What I Work With

-### </> Programming Languages
+### </> Languages
 <p>
   <img src="https://img.shields.io/badge/C-A8B9CC?style=for-the-badge&logo=c&logoColor=white" alt="C"/>
   <img src="https://img.shields.io/badge/C++-00599C?style=for-the-badge&logo=cplusplus&logoColor=white" alt="C++"/>